ahmadjamalkta/inet-showcases/visualizer/networknode/doc/index.rst

 The orientation of network nodes is updated by their own mobility submodules.
-It is possible that the orientation of the 3D model does not match with the orientation of the node.
+It is possible that the orientation of the 3D model does not match the orientation of the node.
 For example, when we add motion to our previous configuration (select ``AddingMovement`` from the ini file), the boxman will walk sideways: